Author: Erin M. Reid-Eriksen, Littler

 Employee training and development are important in keeping employees engaged and helping them to grow within their current role or into new roles within the organization.
-See Employee Management > Training and Development and Employee Management > Employee Retention.
+See Employee Management > Training and Development; Employee Management > Employee Retention.
 Many employers, therefore, invest substantial resources in formal and informal employee training and development initiatives.

-Employers in some states must invest additional resources to comply with additional, state mandated training.
+Employers in some states must invest additional resources to comply with state mandated training.
 As the following demonstrates, states handle the issue of sexual harassment training, in particular, differently:

 - California, Connecticut and Maine, for instance, require mandatory sexual harassment training for certain employees.